NexPlayer/Unity-SDK/basic/Errors.md

 **protected virtual void ErrorNotActivateAppID()** Method triggered by the NexErrorCode PLAYER_ERROR_NOT_ACTIVATED_APP_ID.
-The current app ID is not activated for the NexPlayer SD.
-If you encounter this error, please contact NexPlayer to license your app ID (see the section Technical Support Information).
+The current app ID is not activated for the NexPlayer™ SD.
+If you encounter this error, please contact NexPlayer™ to license your app ID (see the section Technical Support Information).

 **protected virtual void ErrorNetwork()**
 Method triggered by the NexErrorCode ERROR_NETWORK_PROTOCOL.